 The Adler Planetarium 403(b) TIAA-CREF Retirement Savings Plan (the "TIAA-CREF Plan") was established in January 2000 and amended in January 2009.
 Employees who are at least 21 years of age are eligible to participate in the TIAA-CREF Plan.
-The TIAA-CREF Plan is not subject to the Employee Retirement Security Act of 1974, as amended (ERISA), and is funded entirely by participant salary reduction contributions.
+The TIAA-CREF Plan is not subject to the Employee Retirement Income Security Act of 1974, as amended (ERISA), and is funded entirely by participant salary reduction contributions.

 The Adler Planetarium Defined Contribution Retirement Income Plan (the "DCRIP Plan") was established in January 2010.
 Employees who do not accrue benefits in the defined benefit pension plan are eligible to participate in the DCRIP Plan.
 The DCRIP Plan is subject to ERISA.
 Employees may elect to contribute a portion of their compensation to the DCRIP Plan.
-Prior to September 1, 2015, the Adler contributed a match of 50 percent of the first 6 percent of base compensation that a participant contributes to the plan.
-Subsequent to September 1, 2015, the Adler contributes a match of 100 percent of the first 3 percent of base compensation and 50 percent of the next 2 percent of base compensation that a participant contributes to the plan.
-The Adler's contributions under this plan were \$112,802 and \$31,949 for fiscal years 2016 and 2015, respectively.
+The Adler contributes a match of 100 percent of the first 3 percent of base compensation and 50 percent of the next 2 percent of base compensation that a participant contributes to the plan.
+The Adler's contributions under this plan were \$136,014 and \$112,802 for fiscal years 2017 and 2016, respectively.